DanCarvajal/dancarvajal.github.io/_posts/2015-7-8-Helpful-Links-that-Went-into-this-Website.md

 ---
 layout: post
-title: Helpful Links that Went into this Website
+title: Helpful Links that Went into this Website (da real MVPs)
 ---
-Hey just wanted to give some shout outs to the work of others that was very helpful in instructing me on how to build this website.
+Too often people who put code solutions on the internet go unrecognized.
+We the consumers Google similar problems, find the helpful guides, and then move on with our lives. **Not today.** Today we recognize da real MVPs who put out all the helpful instructions that helped me build this website.

 [Jekyll Documentation](http://jekyllrb.com/docs/home/) for educational background.